MikeHopley/ftl-ships-guide/index.md

 This presents a choice: do you spend 25 scrap upgrading weapons before shields?

 It’s hard to be sure what is correct, but I *think* the shield upgrades are safer overall.
-I could easily be wrong about this!
+I could be wrong about this!

 Weapons-3 plays a similar role to shields-3, with a few differences.
 A weapons buffer helps stop enemies getting away, but a shields buffer makes run-ending disasters less likely.